Before I went I wasn’t too sure about the things to do in Helsinki that I wanted to check out during my visit.

 Free walking tours are one of the best ways to explore a new city the first time you visit.

-Typically, the tours leave everyday from the city centre and usually take a few hours with a short break in the middle of the tour.
+The tours leave every day from the city centre.
+Expect to be walking for a few hours with a short break in the middle of the tour.

 As always, make sure to tip the tour guide if you had a good time!